jldbc/pybaseball/docs/statcast_pitcher.md

 `minP:` The minimum number of pitches thrown.
 If a player falls below this threshold, they will be excluded from the results.
 If no value is specified, only qualified pitchers will be returned.

 `pitch_type:` The type of pitch to retrieve movement data on.
 Options include `["FF", "SIFT", "CH", "CUKC", "FC", "SL", "FS", "ALL"]`.
+Pitch names also allowed.
 If no value is specified, it will default to "FF".

 ## Examples of Valid Queries
 ```python